catperso/markdown-blogpost/blogpost.md

 * Prosciutto
 But I'm not terribly picky, and if there's pizza around I'll aim for a slice no matter the toppings!
 - - -
+### The most important thing about pizza is:
+There's no right or wrong for toppings.
+If you like something on your pizza, then you should get a pizza with that on it!
+Never let anyone make you feel bad about your pizza.
+# Embrace pizza topping diversity!